nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/driver_config.rst

 +----------------+-----------------------------------------------------------+------------------------------------------------------------+

 .. note::
-   * The :ref:`nrf_security_drivers_cc3xx` is limited to AES CMAC key sizes of 128 bits on devices with Arm CryptoCell cc310.
+   * The :ref:`nrf_security_drivers_cc3xx` is limited to CMAC using AES key sizes of 128 bits on devices with Arm CryptoCell cc310.
-   * The :ref:`nrf_security_drivers_cc3xx` is limited to HMAC using SHA-1, SHA-224, and SHA-256 on devices with Arm CryptoCell.
+   * The :ref:`nrf_security_drivers_cc3xx` is limited to HMAC using SHA-1, SHA-224, and SHA-256.

 AEAD configurations